-Many people develop severe anxiety because of their workplace situations.
-Toxic work environments or stressful tasks can create chronic stress, and chronic stress has the potential to cause long term anxiety as having elevated stress for extended periods of time can make some people more susceptible to developing anxiety disorders.
+Many people develop severe anxiety as a result of their relationship to their workplace.
+Toxic work environments or having to perform stressful tasks can create states of chronic stress, which has the potential to cause long term anxiety as having elevated stress for extended periods of time can make some people more susceptible to developing anxiety disorders.

 Overcoming work anxiety is typically much more difficult to avoid when you need to work to sustain your livelihood.
 But it is not impossible.
-It simply takes imagination, a little bit of fun, and the willingness to motivate yourself every day to address your anxiety symptoms.
+It merely takes imagination, a little bit of fun, and the willingness to motivate yourself every day to address your anxiety symptoms.

 Work anxiety is never just work anxiety.
-It often bleeds into your home and personal life, and if it goes on for too long you may also develop anxiety that lasts long after you leave the job.
-Make sure you take my anxiety test now to find effective strategies for keeping your anxiety at bay.
+It often bleeds into your home and personal life, and if it continues without management for too long, you may also develop anxiety that often lasts long after you leave your job.

-- You're at a job you can't leave, either because you haven't found a new job or because you have to stay for family reasons.
+- You are currently at a job you cannot leave, because you have not obtained a new job or you need to stay for family reasons.

 With those caveats out of the way, the following are several strategies for overcoming work anxiety:

-- Stay Busy After Work The tendency for those with work stress is to go home and try to rest it off.
-But this leads to a situation that overvalues work, and causes you to be lost in your own thoughts and tensions.
-Ideally, you should do your best to stay busy after work spending time out with friends and family and replacing the work anxiety memories with new, better memories.
-Try to avoid moping, and instead live a great life so that your work doesn't overcome it.
+- Stay Busy After Work The tendency is for those with work stress is to go home and try to rest it off.
+However, this can inadvertently make you only think about your long, anxious day as you get lost in your own thoughts.
+Ideally, you should do your best to stay busy after work by spending time out with friends and family and replacing your feelings of work anxiety with new, better memories.
+Try to avoid moping, and instead live a great life so that your work does not consume it.

-- Exercise Before And/Or After Exercise has a profound effect on anxiety and mental health, and should be a part of anyone's life that has a stressful work environment.
-Exercises releases endorphins - the body's natural painkillers - which improve mood and reduce physical discomfort.
-It also tires muscles to weaken anxiety symptoms and there is some evidence that it burns cortisol (the stress hormone) as well.
+- Exercise Before And/Or After Work Exercise has a profound effect on anxiety and mental health, and should be a part of anyone's life that has a stressful work environment.
+Exercise releases endorphins - the body's natural painkillers - which improve mood and reduce physical discomfort.
+It also tires muscles to weaken anxiety symptoms and there is some evidence that it burns cortisol - the stress hormone - as well.
 Exercising before work can reduce stress throughout the work day, and exercising after work can stop the stress from affecting you when you get home.

 - Make Your Stresses a Game One strategy that many people find enjoyable is to take the things that stress you at work and turn them into a game.
-For example, making a bingo card out of all of the issues that come up that cause you stress - like a criticism by the boss, a reward to a slacking off coworker, a rude customer, and so on.
-Try to come up with as many specific issues as possible, and then turn them into a bingo card.
-If you get a bingo, treat yourself to something nice.
-This will cause you to actually hope that certain things happen to you so that you can treat yourself to the reward, and possibly change your mindset about what it is that's occurring.
+For example, making a Bingo card out of all of the issues that come up that cause you stress - like a criticism by the boss, a reward to a coworker slacking off, a rude customer, and so on.
+Try to come up with as many specific issues as possible, and then turn them into a Bingo card.
+If you get a Bingo, treat yourself to something nice.
+This will cause you to actually hope that certain things happen to you so that you can treat yourself to the reward, and possibly change your mindset about what is occurring.

 - Work Stories Creativity is one of the greatest parts of the human experience, and a great tool for reducing anxiety.
-If your work constantly provides you with nightmare or humorous stories, make it your goal to create them.
-That way - when something anxiety inducing happens - you'll be able to come home and write something interesting about it, turning a negative into a positive.
+If your work day constantly provides you with nightmares or embarrassing stories, make it your goal to create stories based on them.
+That way - when something anxiety-inducing happens - you will be able to come home and write something interesting about it; ultimately, turning a negative into a positive.

 - Inside Jokes With Yourself Another strategy is to try to create inside jokes with yourself.
-Make sure you don't do anything that can get you fired, but there are many ideas you can try including wearing funny shirts under your suit/uniform, hiding inspirational messages around the workplace, decorating your desk with personal items, etc. Overall, your intention is to make your workplace a less serious place.
+Make sure you do not do anything that can get you fired, but there are many ideas you can try including wearing funny shirts under your suit/uniform, hiding inspirational messages around the workplace, decorating your desk with personal items, etc. Overall, your intention is to make your workplace a less serious environment.

 - Fake Being Okay Finally, a difficult strategy that can be very effective is simply faking it.
-Pretend that you're not anxious or bothered by what happens at work.
-Because of something known as cognitive dissonance, the mind can actually adapt to the way you act.
-If you act like a great, confident, happy employee every day even when you're genuinely not, you can start to feel the very same positive emotions that you're pretending to experience, and ultimately reduce your anxiety that way.
+Pretend that you are not anxious or bothered by what happens at work.
+This is otherwise known as cognitive dissonance, where the mind can actually adapt to the way you act.
+If you act like a great, confident, happy employee every day (even when you are genuinely not), you may start to feel the very same positive emotions that you are pretending to experience, ultimately reduce your anxiety that way.
 Keep in mind that this might possibly cause your anxiety to heighten; so if you do not think you can keep on pretending, stop.